 “Our compound absorbs the drug into the bloodstream and we believe helps promote its excretion in the urine,” Isaacs said.
 “It’s called a pharmacokinetic process, where we try to minimize the concentration of free drug present in the body. »

 “There are other synthetic opioids that are much stronger than fentanyl; things like carfentanil, which are hard to reverse with naloxone,” Isaacs said.
-“Additionally, people are getting so much fentanyl that multiple doses of naloxone are needed, so there is room for a new, improved agent that could help in these situations. »
+“Additionally, people are getting so much fentanyl that multiple doses of naloxone are needed, so there is room for a new, improved agent that might help in these situations. »

 In addition to Isaacs and Xue, co-authors of this UMD study included Assistant Research Professor of Psychology Adam Brockett and Professor Matthew Roesch, Professor of Cell Biology and Molecular Genetics Volker Briken, and Research Scientist deputy Shivangi Rastogi, former postdoctoral fellows in chemistry and biochemistry Chun-Lin Deng and Canjia Zhai, Ph.D. in biological sciences. student Michael Shuster and doctorate in chemistry. student David King.